PHYSICAL PROCESSES IN CHEMISTRY - 2023/4

 Module code: CHE1043

 This module gives an introduction to fundamental laws that govern the behaviour of matter through an understanding of the properties of matter at molecular, atomic and subatomic level.
+This will in some cases build on your existing knowledge (e.g. atomic structure gained in CHE1042, or pre-university knowledge in thermodynamics), and in others introduces you to new knowledge essential for the understanding of later concepts in Physical Chemistry such as in CHE2040.

-WRIGHT James (Chemistry)
+WRIGHT James (Chst Chm Eng)

 Number of Credits: 15